NoebejaraPaul/data_exploratory_analysis_in_sql/README.md

 ## 🚀 Introduction
 This project focuses on analyzing global layoffs from major companies between 2020 and 2023.
 Using SQL, I uncovered key trends, industries affected, and companies with significant layoffs.

-🔍 Check out the SQL queries used in this project: [SQL EDA Scripts]()

 ## 🕵️ Background
 Understanding layoffs trends is crucial for businesses and job seekers.
 This analysis aims to explore:
 - Which industries were most affected